-The Good: The first thing to note is that microtargeting works.
-And, if used ethically, microtargeting can encourage voting, highlighting platforms and issues that each individual person cares about the most, increasing voter enthusiasm—and getting more people to vote can only be a good thing.
+The first thing to note is that microtargeting works.
+And, if used ethically, microtargeting can encourage voting, highlighting platforms and issues that each individual person cares about the most, increasing voter enthusiasm — and getting more people to vote can only be a good thing.
 The same holds true for microtargeting in advertising.
 Personalized messages can increase brand loyalty and excitement, focusing on the products and services that each customer cares about most.

 Furthermore, campaigns can use their money wiser, using targeted ads instead of spending major dough on traditional media.
 Tara McGowan, the founder of the progressive strategy nonprofit Acronym, believes microtargeting allows smart up-and-coming campaigns the ability to compete with well-funded political behemoths.
 Again, the same is true for advertisers.
 Microtargeting can level the playing field for smaller companies, and allow all advertisers to use their money wiser.